kartiktripat/terminal-dashboard/README.md

 # Terminal Dashboard

 This project is a Django-based web application that connects to a PostgreSQL database and displays terminal data in tabular and graphical forms.
 It aims to provide an easy-to-use interface for visualizing and managing terminal data.
+It was developed for the Center for Railway Information Systems, Government of India to diplay information of 3125 freight terminals in the Indian Railways.

 ## Features